microsoft/K8s-Storage-Plugins/flexvolume/windows/readme.md

 **Code is currently alpha, names may change, all tests have not been performed**

+## Deployment guide
+The default plugin folder location in a windows kubernetes worker node is C:\usr\libexec\kubernetes\kubelet-plugins\volume\exec\
+* SMB
+    * Copy plugins/microsoft.com~smb.cmd into the plugin folder
+* ISCSI
+    * Copy plugins/microsoft.com~iscsi.cmd into the plugin folder
+    * Build utils/iscsiHelper
+        * If you do not have visual studio & windows SDK see [vs_build](vs_build/)
+        * copy produced iscsiHelper.exe into plugin folder/microsoft.com~iscsi.cmd/
+    * Install the approrpiate Visual Studio C++ redistributuable on all nodes
+        * https://aka.ms/vs/15/release/vc_redist.x64.exe (if using vs_build)
+    * Optionally create a pr.txt file in the current working directory that corresponds to that node's SCSI PR to use
+        * If none is created a random one will be generated

+See https://github.com/andyzhangx/Demo/tree/master/windows/flexvolume for more info.

+To get logs for the plugin run `Get-EventLog -LogName Application -Source Kube* -Newest 50  | %{$_.message}`

  ## Plugins
+ See [sample_yamls](sample_yamls) for information how to write Persistent Volumes.
 * SMB
     * This plugin allows you to use SMB shares.
     * **Currently there is no storage fencing**